-- (a) establishing a maintenance policy appropriate to the organisation's type and extent of service and approved by the organisation's chief executive or his or her representative; - (b) ensuring that safety targets are established, in line with the legal framework and consistent with an organisation's type, extent and relevant risks; - (c) assessing its overall safety performance in relation to its corporate safety targets; - (d) developing plans and procedures for reaching its safety targets; - (e) ensuring the availability of the resources needed to perform all processes to comply with the requirements of this Annex; - (f) identifying and managing the impact of other management activities on the maintenance system; - (g) ensuring that senior management is aware of the results of performance monitoring and audits and takes overall responsibility for the implementation of changes to the maintenance system; - (h) ensuring that staff and staff representatives are adequately represented and consulted in defining, developing, monitoring and reviewing the safety aspects of all related processes that may involve staff.

-2. Risk management - a structured approach to assess risks associated with the maintenance of vehicles, including those directly arising from operational processes and the activities of other organisations or persons, and to identify the appropriate risk control measures

-2.1 The organisation must have procedures and arrangements in place to recognise the need and commitment to collaborate with keepers, railway undertakings, infrastructure managers, designers and manufacturers of vehicles and components or other interested parties.

-2.2 The organisation must have risk management procedures to manage changes in maintenance file including maintenance plans, equipment, procedures, organisation, staffing or interfaces, and to apply Commission Implementing Regulation (EU) No 402/2013.
+- (a) establishing a maintenance policy appropriate to the organisation's type and extent of service and approved by the organisation's chief executive or his or her representative; - (b) ensuring that safety targets are established, in line with the legal framework and consistent with an organisation's type, extent and relevant risks; - (c) assessing its overall safety performance in relation to its corporate safety targets; - (d) developing plans and procedures for reaching its safety targets; - (e) ensuring the availability of the resources needed to perform all processes to comply with the requirements of this Annex; - (f) identifying and managing the impact of other management activities on the maintenance system; - (g) ensuring that senior management is aware of the results of performance monitoring and audits and takes overall responsibility for the implementation of changes to the maintenance system; - (h) ensuring that staff and staff representatives are adequately represented and consulted in defining, developing, monitoring and reviewing the safety aspects of all related processes that may involve staff. - 2.
+Risk management a structured approach to assess risks associated with the maintenance of vehicles, including those directly arising from operational processes and the activities of other organisations or persons, and to identify the appropriate risk control measures - 2.1 The organisation must have procedures and arrangements in place to recognise the need and commitment to collaborate with keepers, railway undertakings, infrastructure managers, designers and manufacturers of vehicles and components or other interested parties. - 2.2 The organisation must have risk management procedures to manage changes in maintenance file including maintenance plans, equipment, procedures, organisation, staffing or interfaces, and to apply the common safety methods related to the risk evaluation and assessment methods as adopted pursuant to Article 6.1(a) of Directive (EU) 2016/798.